MatthewRalston/kmerdb/academics.md

 ## Alignment-free methods are futureproof

-Alignment-free methods are more flexible in their sequencing inputs, in a figurative sense. *Specifically, k-mer spectra are likely to retain their sequence identity in the face of indel-producing sequencing technologies.* Because alignment is not considered, the "errors" from indels are encorporated differently, and thus a larger quantity of data can be utilized for indel-rich sequencing platforms like Oxford Nanopore, PacBio, and other similar technologies.
-Additionally, k-mer databases in particular are the backbone of many sequencing data applications including alignment (seed regions, minimizers, etc.) and assembly (deBruijn graphs).
+Alignment-free methods are more flexible in their sequencing inputs, in a figurative sense. *Specifically, k-mer spectra are likely to retain their sequence identity in the face of indel-producing sequencing technologies.* Because alignment is not considered, the "errors" from indels are encorporated into inferential errors through a less harmful scoring mechanism than in sequence alignment, and thus a larger quantity of data can be utilized for indel-rich sequencing platforms like Oxford Nanopore, PacBio, and other similar technologies.
+Additionally, k-mer databases in particular are the backbone of the two major sequencing data applications, sequence alignment (e.g. seed regions, minimizers, etc.) and assembly (e.g. deBruijn graphs).
 For this reason, the topic of alignment-free methods and in particular, the k-mer spectra abstraction layer, has received considerable attention in the literature for its efficiency.

 ## Linear vs quadratic runtime